lkodinsson/MARS/README.md

 All of the cores rules are defined in the [**Player's Handbook**](/Core/PHB).
 Additional information and reference tables can be found in the [**Appendix**](/Core/Appendix).

-Once you have learned the rules and are ready to create a character, you will need to follow the steps as outlined in [**Creating a Character**](/Core/PHB#creating-a-character).
-In the sidebar there are links to various sources of information such as character ancestries, backgrounds, and archtypes.
+Once you have learned the rules and are ready to create a character, you will need to follow the steps as outlined in the [**Creation and Advancement**](/Core/PHB/Creation_and_Advancement) chapter of the *Player's Handbook*.
+In the sidebar there are links to information on the various character features (such as ancestries, backgrounds, and archetypes), as well as equipment, to help with this process.

 <!--
 * Character Creation